sljavi/handsfreechrome/README.md

-This repo is no longer maintained, and its architecture, design choices, and commenting is highly questionable.
+## *This repo is no longer maintained, and its architecture, design choices, and commenting are highly questionable.*

 Hands Free For Chrome